Last Updated on by

 Looking for the best front and rear dual camera, dash cam for your car?
 Check out of full review guide of Garmin Dash Cam Review.

 As prices of the best dash cams are becoming more affordable there are a lot of great options to pick from in the marketplace and today we will show you our favorites.
 A dash cam and rear camera can make it even easier when parking.
-Many offer parking mode, long-lasting battery, GPS, built-in Wi-Fi and other easy to use features like footage playback, screen captures and security features.
+Many front and rear car cameras offer parking mode, long-lasting battery, GPS, built-in Wi-Fi and other easy to use features like footage playback, screen captures and security features.
 View the top dash cams available.

 This camera offers a ton of features and also quality at a great price.
+It’s one of the small front and rear dash cams.
 In a market where there are lots of options available, just being a good dash cam is not enough, and the Garmin Dual Dash Cam 55 gives it an edge.

 This dash cam has a sleek, black design that only measures a little over two inches.
 The small screen doesn’t stay in lit mode the entire time you are driving, though it is continuously recording.
 This helps the driver see easily during day and night.
 It goes to a “dark mode” after thirty seconds to prevent it from being a distraction when you’re driving and also helps save battery power.

 It has a resolution of 1440 HD video footage and records at 30 frames per second.
 It shoots in an admirable fashion in both day and night.